October 11, 2025 (1mo ago) — last updated November 4, 2025 (18d ago)

 What’s the biggest mistake people make?

-Can a Life Path Number actually help?
+Can a Life-Path Number actually help?

-Quick Q&A
+Three Quick Q&A Summaries

 A: Start small.
 Write three good things at the end of the day, sit for five minutes without your phone, or ask “What do I truly need today?”
 Small habits build clarity.

-Q: Is journaling required?
+Q: I don’t like journaling.
+Is it required?

 Discover Your Life Purpose Today!